Can I Eat Expired Goat Cheese Chevre Fresh Unopened or Opened?

 Expert Source

-"According to the CDC, fresh goat cheese (chevre) should be refrigerated at 40°F or below and consumed within 2 weeks if unopened, or within 1 week if opened to ensure food safety."
+"According to the FDA, unopened goat cheese chevre should be refrigerated at 40°F or below and consumed within 3 to 4 weeks of the manufacturing date.
+Once opened, it should be consumed within 1 week for best quality and safety."

 Fresh Goat Cheese Chevre Fresh Unopened or Opened